Chymyst/chymyst-core/docs/chymyst08.md

    or pusher for the cigarettes problem.

   Now, the fun begins: we need to model how many readers are using the resource concurrently, which we do with molecule `readerCount[Int]`.
-So let us start with a draft, ignoring helper functions and case classes we introduced already:
+So let us start with a draft, using some count down logic with a `writer` molecule reaction, ignoring helper functions and case classes we introduced already:

    ```scala
        val count = m[Int]